StanislavaGermanovaa/Java-OOP-projects/README.md

 # Java-OOP-projects
-This is a repository for solutions to problems in small Java projects.
+This is a repository with solutions of problems in small Java projects.